easybuilders/easybuild/docs/Integration_with_GitHub.rst

 *(supported since EasyBuild v4.2.0)*

-Via the ``--include-easyblocks-from-pr`` command line option (available since EasyBuild v4.2.0), easyblocks that are added or modified by a particular pull request to the `easybuild-easyblocks GitHub repository
+Via the ``--include-easyblocks-from-pr`` command line option, easyblocks that are added or modified by a particular pull request to the `easybuild-easyblocks GitHub repository
 <https://github.com/easybuilders/easybuild-easyblocks>`_ can be used (regardless of whether the pull request is merged
 or not).